 2: Things to Do in Belek

-However golf is not the only pastime to enjoy in Belek, there is also tourism landmarks such as the Kursunlu Waterfall, and over 100 different species of bird living in the area.
-There is a hidden cave found at the back of the waterfall, which is ever popular amongst tourists and travellers.
-Belek is also well positioned along the coast with great transport links to neighbouring towns and cities.
-Close to Belek is the Hellenistic city of Perge and the ancient Aspendos Amphitheatre which holds up to 15,000 spectators.
-Side is also close to Belek, and a short drive you can find yourself in almost any part of Antalya.
+There is more to Belek than golf, such as tourism landmarks like Kursunlu Waterfall, where over 100 different bird species.
+A hidden cave at the back of the waterfall is ever prevalent amongst tourists and travellers.
+Belek is also well positioned along the coast with excellent transport links to neighbouring towns and cities.
+Close by is Perge Hellenistic city and Aspendos ancient theatre, which holds up to 15,000 spectators.
+Side is also close to Belek, and within a short drive, you can find yourself in almost any part of Antalya.
 By getting out and about into the large Antalya region, more touristic sites and attractions await you.

 Several blue flag sandy beaches stretch for miles along the coast; however parallel to the beaches are hotels, with golf courses being perched just behind them, followed by residences and beachfront properties for sale.
 As well as offering tranquil vibes, anyone looking to spice things up can indulge in water sports options, including scuba diving.
 Although it isn’t a prominent centre, Belek makes up part of the Turquoise coast, also known as the Turkish Riviera.
 Hence if you fancy putting your captains’ hat on, choose from plenty of day and overnight sailing excursions.